Breastfeeding is the number one recommended feeding method for infants below the age of six months.

 However, note that the child will only lack partially, and whatever needs topping up can be done through special formula or donor breast milk.

-Therefore, this isn’t a condition that calls for alarm because your baby will still have the privilege of a suckling bond.
+Therefore, this condition doesn’t call for alarm because your baby will still have the privilege of a suckling bond.

 In that case, you can breastfeed even if the milk supply is at its lowest.